pokepark/PokemonRaidBot/README.md

 The bot will set the note for gym to your input.
 The id of the gym is required.
 You can delete the gym note using the keyword 'reset'.

-Example input: `/gymnote 34, Meeting point: Behind the buildung`
+Example input: `/gymnote 34, Meeting point: Behind the building`

 Example input to delete the gym note: `/gymnote 34, reset`